The Missing Cross to Purity

 and not one another's sorrow and grief.

-(which first convinced them), who have run out, and to the life to answer it;
+(which first convinced them), and to the life to answer it;

 through which you may come to have unity with God,